“Better to do something imperfectly than to do nothing flawlessly.”

 Remember, imperfect progress is perfect and take that next small step.

-Subscribe to my Youtube channel… comment… and share, and until next time I’m Michelle Cederberg helping you transform your work and your life, one ‘small-steps’ recharge at a time.
+Until next time I’m Michelle Cederberg helping you transform your work and your life, one ‘small-steps’ recharge at a time.